MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bot-conversations/bots-conversations.md

 ---
 # Have a conversation with a Microsoft Teams bot

 A conversation is a series of messages sent between your bot and one or more users.
+There are three kinds of conversations (also called scopes) in Teams:

+* `teams` Also called channel conversations
+* `personal` Also called 1:1 conversations
+* `group` Used for group and meeting conversations

 Microsoft Teams allows bots to send messages in either:

-* [Bots in channel conversations](~/concepts/bot-conversations/bots-conv-channel) require the user to @ mention the bot to invoke it in a channel.
+* Teams - [Bots in channel conversations](~/concepts/bot-conversations/bots-conv-channel) require the user to @ mention the bot to invoke it in a channel.
 These are group conversations in a Teams channel.
-* [Bots in 1:1 conversations](~/concepts/bot-conversations/bots-conv-personal) do not require an @ mention - the user can just type.
+* Personal - [Bots in 1:1 conversations](~/concepts/bot-conversations/bots-conv-personal) do not require an @ mention - the user can just type.
 These are personal conversations with a single user.
 They are also called one-on-one or 1:1 chats.

+Not supported yet:

-Bots in private group chats are currently not supported.
+* Groups - Bots in group chats, including meetings are currently not supported.

+In order for the bot to work in a particular scope it should be listed as supporting that scope in the manifest.
+Scopes are defined and discussed further in the [Manifest Reference](~/references/resources/schema/manifest-schema).

 ## Proactive messages